Disclosure: This post may contain affiliate links. See my Affiliate Disclosure to learn more.

 As if being diagnosed with an Estrogen and Progesterone positive cancer, which required me to be put into early menopause, the HER2+ aspect of my cancer meant it was much more aggressive.
-In these cases the HER2 gene is defective, for lack of a better term, and makes too many copies of itself.
+In these cases, the HER2 gene is defective, for lack of a better term, and makes too many copies of itself.
 These extra HER2 genes cause the breast cells to grow and divide in an uncontrollable way.
 These cancers grow faster than those that are HER2 negative.
 That is why Both Herceptin and Prejeta were part of my chemotherapy regime.

 Since HER2+ cancers have a higher risk of recurrence, and my genetic testing showed that I was also ATM(Ataxia-Telangiesctasia mutated), which also increased my risk for breast cancer.
-That was the main reason behind my double mastectomy, because after everything I had been through, I did not want to go through it again.
+That was the main reason behind my double mastectomy because, after everything I had been through, I did not want to go through it again.

 Towards the end of 2017, I was finally starting to feel like I was on the path to health.
 I had started using a product called Isagenix, and it was helping me heal from the inside out.

-I still had monthly visits with my oncologist, for my Zoladex shot, as well as to check in and see how things were going post treatment.
-In January 2018 I received the notification that I was in fact a survivor of Breast Cancer!
+I still had monthly visits with my oncologist, for my Zoladex shot, as well as to check in and see how things were going post-treatment.
+In January 2018 I received the notification that I was, in fact, a survivor of Breast Cancer!
 Keep in mind this does not mean that I am, or will ever truly be cancer free.
 That is a misconception.
-I will always have cancer in my body, but at this point in time there are currently no active cancer cells, and it will be a constant fight to keep those cells dormant, so they do not setup shop again in another part of my body.
+I will always have cancer in my body, but at this point in time there are currently no active cancer cells, and it will be a constant fight to keep those cells dormant, so they do not set up shop again in another part of my body.

 In the Fall of 2017, a new HER2+ targeted medication called Nerlynx received its FDA approval.
 Needless to say, due to my “aggressive” cancer, my oncologist was quick to want to get me on the medication as soon as possible.
 I had my concerns, especially when she said that the most common side effect was Diarrhea.
-To some, it may be an inconvenience, but for me it’s a whole other story.
+To some, it may be an inconvenience, but for me, it’s a whole other story.

 You see, I have been dealing with digestive issues for years before my Cancer diagnosis.
 My symptoms have run the gamut from constipation, diarrhea, body aches, migraine auras, fatigue, and brain fog.
 I actually went Gluten free for a while because I was convinced that my issues were caused by gluten.
 That change improved my symptoms, but they never really went away.
 Then premeds and chemotherapy made things worse.
 It was a very long struggle, and after a year of treatments and feeling like just general poo.
-Last thing I wanted was to take multiple steps backwards, after I had worked so hard to claw my way to the point I was currently at.
+The last thing I wanted was to take multiple steps backward after I had worked so hard to claw my way to the point I was currently at.